P-Ribeiro10/Multi-UAV-Energy-Consumption-Simulator/README.md

 As input, it receives a .txt file named "GUs.txt" that identifies the number of groups of GUs, the total number of GUs, their spatial positions, and their traffic demand.

-As output, it provides the energy consumption per hour of the FAPs following 2 state-of-the-art algorithms trajectories and an energy consumption reduction value when compared to a hovering state.
+As output, it provides the energy consumption per hour of the FAPs following 2 state-of-the-art algorithms (SUPPLY and EREP) trajectories and an energy consumption reduction value when compared to a hovering state.

+MUAVE_refactored.py is a new version containing only SUPPLY but with improvements including a new method to solve intersection areas overlap and refactored code.